PragmaticPhil/microbitDataGatherer/README.md

 # microbitDataGatherer
 This repository is here to support my blog:  http://pragmaticPhil.co.uk/2019/03/16/data-capturing-on-the-microbit/

-Collect up to 150 data points on 1 micro:bit, then later transmit that data via radio to a 'micro:bit gateway'- a micro:bit with the XinaBox IoT Starter (Wi-fi) attached - which transmits it to an MQTT IoT platform - Ubidots in the code.
+Collect a lot of data points on 1 micro:bit, then later transmit that data via radio to a 'micro:bit gateway'- a micro:bit with the XinaBox IoT Starter (Wi-fi) attached - which transmits it to an MQTT IoT platform - Ubidots in the code.

 <b>Whats the Objective?</b></br>
 <ul>